ipfs-inactive/blog/content/post/ipfs-mobile-design-research.md

 ## What's Next

 As we wrap up the research phase of the Mobile Design Guidelines, we'll share the insights from this phase and kick off work on the next.
-We're looking forward to engage the community in building a better, safer internet that works on the devices you're probably reading this on.
+We're looking forward to engaging the community to build a better, safer internet that works on the devices you're probably reading this on.

 Learn more in the [project repository](https://github.com/ipfs/mobile-design-guidelines) and join the [Telegram channel](https://t.me/joinchat/H8bKHhSATdsqbPJsPIzcfw).